Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 I had a big bowl of tteokguk soup with rice cakes and mandu dumplings, along with a plate of seasoned vegan chicken.

 This combo was so filling and good!
-I came back again to try their vegan tuna and egg fried rice plus tteokguk again.
+I came back again to try their vegan tuna and egg fried rice plus tteokguk again a few more times.

 The image features a plate of kimchi tuna fried rice garnished with chopped green onions and sesame seeds, alongside a crispy sheet of seaweed and a side of steamed tofu, served at Insa Vegan Restaurant in Insadong, Seoul, Korea.
 The dish is complemented by pickled vegetables, a lotus root side, and a tall glass of refreshing juice, creating a vibrant and balanced vegan meal.
 The setting exudes a cozy, rustic charm with a wooden table and simple tableware.